Consistency of the flat flow solution to the volume preserving mean curvature flow: Higher regularity

 where $\rho_0$ is defined in \eqref{def:rho-0} and $\rho_{2k}$ for $k \geq 1$ is

 We have thus derived a formula for the error terms in the statement of Proposition \ref{prop:maaginen-deri-2}, i.e., we have

 We need to estimate the norm $\|R_{2m}\|_{L^2(\Sigma_2)}$, where $\Sigma_2 = \pa E_2$.
-The idea is that the total amount of derivatives acting on the curvature terms in $\Delta_{\tau_2}^{m -k} \rho_{2k}$ is at most $2m$.
+The idea is that the total amount of derivatives acting on the curvature terms in $\Delta_{\tau_2}^{m -k} \rho_{2k}$ is for most of the terms at most $2m$.
 The only difference is the second row in the definition of $\rho_{2k}$, which total amount of derivatives is higher but it has an extra $h$ as a coefficient.
 Therefore we need to treat this term more carefully.

 Recall that the tensor fields $A_i(\cdot)$ depend on $d_{E_1}, \nu_{E_1} \circ \pi_{\pa E_1}$, $\nu_{E_2}$, $B_{E_1} \circ \pi_{\pa E_1}$ and on $B_{E_2}$ as stated in \eqref {def:tensor12}.
 Denote $\pi = \pi_{\pa E_1}$ for short.
 We use repeatedly \eqref{eq:leibniz}, Lemma \ref{lem:cova-eucl} and the last inequality in Lemma \ref{lem:away-bdr} and obtain after long but straightforward calculations the following pointwise estimate for all $x \in \pa E_2$ \beq \eeq We use the uniform curvature bounds $\| B_{\Sigma_1}\|_{L^\infty}, \| B_{\Sigma_2}\|_{L^\infty} \leq C$ and Proposition \ref{prop:kato-ponce} to estimate